Jaswith-beyond/Nova-stack-404-/README.md

 ## HOW IT WORKS?
 - Every student creates his/her profile
-- later he/she adds his/her skills,availability,intrest and experience
+- later he/she adds his/her skills,availability,interest and experience
-- The user can find the teamate as per the requirment , even the specification of requirment is respected -Features like reporing a person with false profile,who will be expelled out automatically after 5 reports
+- The user can find the teamate as per the requirement , even the specification of requirement is respected -Features like reporing a person with false profile,who will be expelled out automatically after 3 reports
 - Students have window to fetch the events , and identify the requirments aswell, also they are entertained to create their own projects

 ## TECH STACK